JeffersonLab/g4-validation/hallb/rga/README.md

 ## RGA Test

 The RGA experiment has a 5 cm long LH2 target.
 The beam is 11GeV electron.
+A sensitive sphere is collecting all the particles produced in the target satisfying the following conditions:

+- theta angle greater than 2 degrees

+The scoring follows the B5 example:

+- ntuple declaration in RunAction constructor,
+- ntuple filling in EndOfEventAction,
+- ntuple writing in RunAction.

 ## Geometry